CMakePP/CMakePPLang/docs/source/features/objects.rst

 - ``_cpp_object_copy``
 - ``_cpp_object_serialize``

+..
+TODO add when object methods can be overridden
-The implementations of these functionalities within the object class are what are called by the ``cpp_equal``, ``cpp_copy``, and ``cpp_serialize`` utilities.
+..
+The implementations of these functionalities within the object class are what
+.. are called by the ``cpp_equal``, ``cpp_copy``, and ``cpp_serialize`` utilities.
-It is useful to note that these functions may be **overridden** by any class (since all classes inherit from object).
-Examples of overriding these methods are provided in :ref:`overriding-object-methods`.
+..
+It is useful to note that these functions may be **overridden** by any class
+.. (since all classes inherit from object).
+Examples of overriding these methods
+.. are provided in :ref:`overriding-object-methods`.
+..

-Other than the above, the object class is not assumed to be of much interest to most users of CMakePP.
+..
+Other than the above, the object class is not assumed to be of much interest
+.. to most users of CMakePP.